 Start with a black spruce top or a little "Charlie Brown tree."
 It's fine to use dried materials in outside decorations if you shelter them on a covered porch (see next slide to learn how to make natural ornaments).
 Curled willow and strings of twinkle lights dress up the tree, as well as its metal container and fancy ribbon.

 Even bare trees, however, are beautiful when placed in pretty containers and repeated many times around your property.

-"Every year, I give my Christmas tree a fresh cut before putting it in the stand," Scott says.
-"Over the years, I have collected these cross sections and labeled the year and the species of tree used.
-I find them a nostalgic and easy way to reflect back to holidays past and on memories shared.
-I will often display them in a bowl on the house or as ornaments for the tree."
-An eye hook transforms them into something you can hang.
+Do you give your Christmas tree a fresh cut before putting it in the stand?
+If so, collect the cross sections and label the year and the species of tree used.
+It's a nostalgic and easy way to reflect back to holidays past and on memories shared.
+Display in a bowl on the house or as ornaments for the tree.
+An eye hook transforms the wood into something you can hang.

-Scott says he often tries to think outside the expected list of ingredients when putting together a winter arrangement.
-In this case, he has a little of both— traditional fresh winterberry and boxwood with Southern magnolia and spiral-shape African knobs.
+Think outside the expected list of ingredients when putting together a winter arrangement.
+This grouping has a little of both— traditional fresh winterberry and boxwood with Southern magnolia and spiral-shape African knobs.

-The base of this arrangement is a ceramic pot turned upside-down, which protects the container for winter and serves as a pedestal for the arrangement, which Scott constructed on a piece of foam attached to plywood.
-Scott created a "cage" of willow, which is really flexible when fresh and produces an interesting effect with the nest of cones and berries.
+The base of this arrangement is a ceramic pot turned upside-down, which protects the container for winter and serves as a pedestal for the arrangement.
+A "cage" of willow is flexible when fresh and produces an interesting effect with the nest of cones and berries.
 Norway pine softens the arrangement.

 Resources: Arrangements created by Scott Endres of Tangletown Gardens, Minneapolis.
 (612) 822-4769); Tangletown Gardens